 Ceremonial masks, which have been used in almost all cultures, are extremely revealing of the human condition.

 In our day to day human-condition-avoiding, Plato’s-cave-hiding lives, the truth of the extent to which our soul has been brutally repressed has been hidden from view.
 Similarly, the volcanic depths of the anger of our conscious mind has also been mostly restrained and contained and thus also not often revealed.
 We learnt to be, as we say, civilised; we tried not to let the true extent of our corrupted, upset state show.
 We went to great lengths to conceal our extremely tortured, disfigured, soul-dead, furiously angry real human condition.
-The insecurity of our situation even became so extreme that, as was described in on Pseudo Idealism, people took up pseudo idealistic causes to delude themselves they weren’t upset at all!
+The insecurity of our situation even became so extreme that people took up pseudo idealistic causes to delude themselves they weren’t upset at all!
+(See WTM Email 27, WTM Email 29 & WTM Email 39 on the danger of pseudo idealism.)

 While this denial of the truth of our immensely corrupted condition saved the upset human race from unbearable self-confrontation, the extreme dishonesty, artificiality and superficiality of living that way could also become unbearable — psychologically and then physically sickening in fact, at which point some purging, cathartic, exorcising honesty was needed.
 The wearing of masks that revealed the true depth of how either soul-dead or ferociously angry we upset humans had become was a powerfully effective way of bringing some relieving, therapeutic honesty to our lives.
 It comes as little surprise then that truth-revealing masks have been used in the ceremonies of almost all cultures.